valenpe7/petrvalenta.eu/_teaching/principles_of_plasma_physics.md

 ---

 title: "12ZFP - Principles of plasma physics"
 excerpt: "Basic physics of high temperature plasmas is explained using particle, kinetic and fluid approaches.
-The course covers drift motions and adiabatic invariants, linear theory of waves in plasmas and propagation of electromagnetic waves in inhomogeneous plasmas."
+The course covers drift motions and adiabatic invariants, linear theory of waves in plasmas and propagation of electromagnetic waves in inhomogeneous plasmas.
+Basic non-linear effects, such as ponderomotive force, self-focusing and parametric instabilities are explained."

 ---